Jessica Valadez Fraire will soon graduate with an Elementary Education degree from the 麻豆视频, but she didn鈥檛 set out to be an elementary teacher.听

 Valadez Fraire brought that ethos to her student teaching in Denver this year, just as unprecedented numbers of newly arrived migrant students enrolled in her school and many schools nationwide, altering classroom demographics and needs.听

-An estimated 42,000 migrant students enrolled in Denver schools this year, leading some school leaders, legislators and the media to label the influx of newcomers as a 鈥渃risis.鈥 But Valadez Fraire sees it as a beautiful opportunity.
+Since the start of 2023, an estimated 42,000 migrant have moved to听Denver according the to the city, leading some school leaders, legislators and the media to label the influx of newcomers as a 鈥渃risis.鈥 But Valadez Fraire sees it as a beautiful opportunity.

 鈥淎s a teacher, it's been difficult to plan and meet the needs for all of my students, because a lot of my students are coming to school with trauma and difficult circumstances in their lives,鈥 she said.听